Today We'll Look At Context In Photography And How Crucial It Is To Your Skills

 You've ALL heard this one: “A picture is worth a thousand words.”

 But, when it is put out of context it can be a thousand wrong words.
-Context is important in a photograph – it is connected to the position and purpose of the photo – you need to be able to convey these things without having to explain yourself to the viewer too.
+Context is important in photography – it is connected to the position and purpose of the photo – you need to be able to convey these things without having to explain yourself to the viewer too.

 A Context Example